 All clothing must fit appropriately.
-For some classes

-any loose dangling items - such as jewelry - may be a hazard and will be prohibited.
+This means no belly shirts or torn clothing.
+For some classes any loose dangling items - such as jewelry - may be a hazard and will be prohibited.
 Students may not wear sunglasses indoors unless for medical reasons.